Reviewing Constellation Brands (STZ) and Its Competitors

 |2.41

-Constellation Brands currently has a consensus target price of $271.17, suggesting a potential upside of 23.43%.
-As a group, “Beverages” companies have a potential upside of 143.19%.
-Given Constellation Brands’ peers higher probable upside, analysts clearly believe Constellation Brands has less favorable growth aspects than its peers.
+Constellation Brands presently has a consensus price target of $271.17, suggesting a potential upside of 20.06%.
+As a group, “Beverages” companies have a potential upside of 129.71%.
+Given Constellation Brands’ rivals higher possible upside, analysts plainly believe Constellation Brands has less favorable growth aspects than its rivals.

 Institutional & Insider Ownership

 68.8% of Constellation Brands shares are owned by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
+Comparatively, 34.0% of shares of all “Beverages” companies are owned by institutional investors.
 15.8% of Constellation Brands shares are owned by insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+Comparatively, 17.1% of shares of all “Beverages” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

 Summary

-Constellation Brands beats its peers on 8 of the 15 factors compared.
+Constellation Brands beats its rivals on 8 of the 15 factors compared.

 Constellation Brands, Inc. engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.
 The Corporate Operations and Other segment comprise costs of executive management, corporate development, corporate finance, human resources, internal audit, investor relations, legal, public relations, and information technology.
 The Canopy segment consists of canopy equity method Investments.
 The company was founded by Marvin Sands in 1945 and is headquartered in Victor, NY.